 SIZE: JFK covers 4,930 acres, including 880 acres in the Central Terminal Area.
 The airport has more than 30 miles of roadway.

-EMPLOYMENT AND ECONOMIC IMPACT: JFK contributes about $31.5 billion in economic activity to the New York/New Jersey region, generating approximately 224,000 total jobs and about $11.3 billion in wages and salaries.
-Roughly 36,000 people are employed at the airport.
+EMPLOYMENT AND ECONOMIC IMPACT: About 37,000 people are employed at JFK.
+The airport contributes about $37.3 billion in economic activity to the New York-New Jersey metropolitan region, generating about 256,000 total jobs and $13.4 billion in annual wages and salaries.

 AIR TRAFFIC CONTROL TOWER: The 321-foot tower, which opened in 1994, includes state-of-the-art communications, radar and wind-shear alert systems.

-PARKING: The airport offers customers over 5,000 parking spaces in a variety of places, including: multi-level parking garages, surface spaces in the Central Terminal Area, a long-term parking and cell phone lot.
+PARKING: The airport offers customers over 15,000 parking-spaces in a variety of places, including: multi-level parking garages, surface spaces in the Central Terminal Area, a long-term parking and cell phone lot.
 A reservation system was introduced in 2011.

 RUNWAYS/TAXIWAYS: Total runway length is nine miles.
 Taxiways total 25 miles in length.
 All runways have high-intensity runway edge lighting, centerline and taxiway exit lighting and are grooved to improve skid resistance and minimize hydroplaning.
 A 500-foot by 150-foot aircraft arrestor bed has been installed at the end of Runway 4R, the first such arrestor bed in the world.
 In addition, the Bay Runway reconstruction project expanded 13R-31L from 150 to 200 feet wide in 2011.